RadicalZephyr/old-site/_posts/2013-09-03-why-am-i-doing-this.md

 for breakfast (which didn't happen).
 So the pan slowly cooked it's way through the seasoning, and when I got back the bottom of the skillet was nice and grey, and covered in a fine black dust.

+I used to get really upset every time this happened.
+Now, I've come to be much more Zen about it, and accept the impermanence of the seasoning on my pan.
+Now, I sort of regard almost as an opportunity to try to re-season it again.